lldap/lldap/example_configs/zulip.md

 SECRETS_auth_ldap_bind_password: "superSECURE_Pa55word"
 ```

-3) Configure how to searach for existing users
+3) Configure how to search for existing users
 Add the following lines to your configuration and change the values according to your setup.
 ```
 SETTING_AUTH_LDAP_USER_SEARCH: >